 Enhanced Assessment Services

-Clinically Reviewed on June 15, 2022 by Dr Alexander Lapa (Psychiatrist).
+Clinically Reviewed on December 18, 2023 by Dr Adel Ghaly.
 All information on this page has been reviewed and verified by a certified addiction professional.

 Selecting a residential addiction treatment programme can be an anxious process.
 Our aim is to make the whole process as simple and easy as possible, ensuring you make the right choice for you or your loved one’s care.